BiologicalRecordsCentre/STRIDER/README.md

 - Only interesting or novel species are reported (eg. as a result of life listing)

-The minimal function for this process is `sim_report(fun="equal")` in which all data is reported at equal probability.
+The minimal function for this process is `sim_report(fun=report_equal)` in which all data is reported at equal probability.

 ## Custom functions